Jingo88/Just_Another_React_Tutorial/README.md

 ```

 * Import the Axios library
-* Set up our endpoints for the API
+* Set up our `endpoints` for the API
+	* `endpoints` are the addresses for the data we need to grab from OMDB
-* Build the function so that the proper endpoint will be combined with the users search inquiry
+* Build the function so that the proper url will be created.
+	* For this well use string concatenation to combine the title, and year with the proper url
-* The data that comes back will be in json format
+* OMDB will send data back to us in JSON format
 * We will return that data to the container it is called.
 * At the bottom of the file we export all our helper fuctions.
 	* `NOTE:` we continue to break up our code to be small and reusable.
 Now if this were a larger app we could drop these different helper functions anywhere we want for use